Best life insurance for those with mental health issues

 How your insurer treats postpartum depression varies from company to company.
 Some may not consider it at all.
 But getting life insurance before or during pregnancy, as opposed to after having your child, can help you avoid inflated premiums that result from postpartum depression.

-Applying for life insurance with a mental health diagnosis
+How do I apply for life insurance with a mental health diagnosis?

 Mental health conditions don’t close the door to life insurance policies.
 There are policies available that don’t require a medical examination or health information.

 Non-medical life insurance

 Non-medical life insurance, also known as simplified life insurance, allows you to obtain a policy without a medical examination, blood test, or other assessments.
 These policies cater to those with moderate or severe health issues that may be hard to insure otherwise.

 Non-medical policies are also increasing in popularity because of the accelerated underwriting process, which can mean quicker approvals.
 But because non-medical life insurance generally means more risk for the insurer, you can expect premiums to be higher than policies that require a medical examination.